 Price: £8.69Was: £11.59

 Not only is this an artistic exercise it is also an exercise in self-awareness and self-confidence.
 So many of us have low self-esteem and lack the courage to put ourselves out there as we are so judgemental of ourselves that we are constantly paranoid of what others may think of us and so lack the confidence to be around others on a more personal level. this exercise is designed to make you aware of who you really are, a chance for you to step out of your comfort zone and indulge yourself and realise that you are a beautiful being.

-The object of this exercise is for you to see the brilliance and uniqueness of who you are and to become aware of yourself.
-It’s not about producing a masterpiece or a picture perfect representation of yourself unless of course, this is your objective.
-At the end of the exercise, you might just be amazed at how beautiful and perfect you are.
-You may want to keep your work for yourself or to show it to others or you may decide to discard it.
+The object of this exercise is after all self-observation and self-awareness, for you to see the brilliance and uniqueness of who you really are and to become aware of yourself.
+It’s not about producing a masterpiece or a picture-perfect representation of yourself unless of course, that is your intention.
+At the end of this exercise, you might just be amazed at how beautiful and perfect you really are.
+You may want to keep your work for yourself or to show it to others.
+You may even decide to discard it.
 It’s your choice.
 You are in control.
 You decide.
 Just take the time.
 It’s yours after all.